prezly/theme-kit-js/CONTRIBUTING.md

 # Contributing to @prezly/theme-kit-nextjs

 First off, thanks for taking the time to contribute! 🎉
+All work on @prezly/theme-kit-nextjs happens directly on GitHub.
+Both core team members from Prezly and external contributors send pull requests which go through the same review process.

+## Development

 Assuming you have cloned the repo and installed dependencies on your machine, the very next step is to develop the package.